MEET THE COLLECTIVE

 Melissa Trujillo (she/her)

 Marketing & Administrative Assistant

 I am a first generation Mexican-American woman raised on Wichita, Kansa, Sioux, Osage Land (SE Kansas).
 Currently, I reside on Peoria, Odawa, Anishinabewaki land (SE Michigan) and am a recent graduate of Michigan State University's Advertising Management program.
-My passion for this work comes from lived experience as a bisexual woman of color and survivor maneuvering through this world.
+My passion for this work comes from lived experience as a bisexual woman of color, CSA survivor and SAS maneuvering through this world.
 My internal fire fuels my desire to create and be of service to a greater mission.
 I also acknowledge my proximity to whiteness and am actively involved in decolonization and anti-racism work.
 A certain amount of creativity is required to imagine a world free of oppressive systems.
-I'm a painter, writer, and avid reader.
+I am a painter, writer, and avid reader.
 And I feel honored to be a part of this collective.